gyrusdentatus/nym-ansible/README.md

 run: installs systemd service script and starts gaiad
 service_check: checks if systemd gaiad.service works
-logging: installs the python monitoring script and runs it as a systemd service
+logging: installs the python monitoring script (disabled currently, was used for *gaiad* with *StatsD*) and runs it as a systemd service
 ```
 ## Basic monitoring script to get the latest_block_height
+**NOTE:** *right now not functional yet and turned off but if you're using StatsD server, you can change the tasks/main.yml and allow it*
 Simple monitoring script in Python that retrieves the latest block height from local json-rcp endpoint (pst, [check this out](https://docs.tendermint.com/master/rpc/)) and reports it as a gauge to the local StatsD server (UDP 8125) every 10 seconds.

 For it to work in the current state of the repo, you will need to have StatsD server on the machine preinstalled or you can uncomment the task from the `tasks/main.yml` or you can use `--skip-tags "logging"`